bugcrowd/templates/submissions/description/server_security_misconfiguration/insecure_ssl/lack_of_forward_secrecy/template.md

-# Lack of Forward Secrecy

-## Overview of the Vulnerability

 Forward secrecy uses temporary keys for the exchange of information between two parties.
 If a server's private key is compromised the session is still secure as it uses ephemeral keys for the exchange.
 When the application lacks forward secrecy, these security guarantees will rely solely on a public and private key interaction.
 An attacker will only require a private key to decrypt the data in transit.

 ## Business Impact